Originate/exosphere/tutorial/part_2/03_app_config.md

 It is empty right now, since our application doesn't contain any services yet.
 We will add some in just a minute.

+First, the takeaway:
+> The application configuration defines the different parts of an Exosphere applications.

-First, lets talk about why our Exosphere application doesn't contain any code in the next chapter!
+Now, lets talk about why our Exosphere application doesn't contain any code in the next chapter!

 <table>